On a conjecture of De Giorgi related to homogenization: Introduction

-As mentioned above, the homogenization of (\ref{ibvp}) is closely related to the homogenization of the first order transport equations $\p_t u+\h F\cdot \nabla u=0$ describing miscible flow in porous media \cite{Tassa}.
-One of the central questions concerning (\ref{eq-0trans}) is the strong convergence which is not true in general as the example of equation (\ref{eq-0trans}) with $\h F(x_1, x_2, t)=(0, \sin x_1), d=2$ shows, see \cite{DeGiorgi} page 176.
-It is known, \cite{Tassa}, for instance, that if $\div \h F=0$\footnote{This refers to the case of unit integral density $\rho=1$, see Section \ref{inv} for more details.} then the effective equation has arithmetic averages $(\int_{\T^2}F_1(x)dx, \int_{\T^2}F_2(x)dx)$ as the forcing velocity, whereas the shear field $\h F(x)=\h a \phi(x), \h a=(1,\gamma)\in \R^2$ yields harmonic averages, i.e. in the homogenized equation the forcing velocity is $\h a\int_{\T^2}\frac{dx}{\phi(x)}$.
+In view of Peirone's result \cite{Peirone}, the homogenization of (\ref{ibvp}) is closely related to the homogenization of the first order transport equations $\p_t u+\h F\cdot \nabla u=0$ describing miscible flow in porous media \cite{Tassa}.
+One of the central questions concerning (\ref{eq-0trans}) is the strong convergence which is not true in general as the example of equation (\ref{eq-0trans}) with $\h F(t,x_1, x_2)=(0, \sin x_1), d=2$ shows, see \cite{DeGiorgi} page 176.
+It is known that if $\div \h F=0$ \footnote{This refers to the case of unit density $\rho=1$ for the invariant measure, see Section \ref{inv} for more details.} then the effective equation has arithmetic averages $(\int_{\T^2}F_1(x)dx, \int_{\T^2}F_2(x)dx)$ as the forcing velocity, whereas the shear field $\h F(x)=\h a \phi(x), \h a=(1,\gamma)\in \R^2$ yields harmonic averages, i.e. in the homogenized equation the forcing velocity is $\h a\int_{\T^2}\frac{dx}{\phi(x)}$, see \cite{Tassa}.
 The interested reader can find more on this problem in the works \cite{Tassa}, \cite{Regis} and \cite{Dali} and the references therein.

 The homogenization of more general transport equations

 under the assumption $\h a _\e =\h a (x, x/\e)$ and $\div_x\h a (x, y)=\div_y\h a(x, y)=0$, is studied in \cite{Weinan}.
 The case when $\h a_\e=\h a(x/\e)$ is studied in \cite{Hou}.
 It is also shown that solutions of \eqref{gen-trnsp} converge in $L^2$ and the limit equation is either a constant coefficient linear transport equation (ergodic case) or an infinite dimensional dynamical system, see \cite{Weinan, Hou}.